- As low as $326/Night

 - Condo

-Unwind and recharge at this appealing condo in Myrtle Beach Resort, just steps from the ocean’s edge.
+Unwind and recharge at this impressive condo in Myrtle Beach Resort, just steps from the ocean’s edge.
 Begin your mornings on the private balcony, savoring the gentle sound of waves and the fresh sea breeze.
 Inside, appreciate a welcoming living space, a well-equipped kitchen for preparing delicious meals, and a dining area ideal for gathering with family and friends.
 The master suite, complete with an en-suite bath, provides a serene escape, while the guest room is ideal for kids or additional guests, making this condo ideal for families or groups.

 Myrtle Beach Resort offers an array of amenities to enhance your stay.
 Dive into one of the many pools, including indoor and outdoor options, or float down the lazy river for a calming afternoon.
 Unwind in one of the resort’s hot tubs or stay active with a workout in the exercise center or a match on the tennis courts.
-Kids will adore the on-site playground, and everybody can savor the convenience of the resort’s beachfront access and dining options.
+Kids will appreciate the on-site playground, and everybody can savor the convenience of the resort’s beachfront access and dining options.

 When you’re ready to venture out, a short drive takes you to Broadway at the Beach, a premier entertainment destination with unique shopping, diverse dining, and family-friendly attractions like Ripley’s Aquarium and WonderWorks.
 Whether you’re soaking up the sun or exploring the best of Myrtle Beach, this condo offers the ideal balance of comfort, convenience, and adventure.